 - · Meet the general requirements (p.
-33) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned master's or higher degree from a regionally accredited (or internationally recognized as equivalent) institution and official transcripts or NACES or AICE evaluations from all graduate and post-graduate coursework.
-Upon program director approval, applicants may be considered for regular admission who have significant progress towards a master's degree but have not yet completed it.
+42) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned master's or higher degree from a regionally accredited (or internationally recognized as equivalent) institution and official transcripts or NACES or AICE evaluations from all graduate and post-graduate coursework.
+Upon program director approval, applicants may be considered for regular admission who have significant progress towards a master's degree but have not yet completed it. - · Have earned a graduate GPA of at least 3.0 on a 4.0 scale. - · Submit a current resume or curriculum vitae. - · Submit two professional Admission References. - · Submit a written Statement of Purpose. - · Interview with the program director upon invitation.